-- 11. Turn the water pump ON and sanitized water will flow into the water lines from the water tank when a fixture is opened. - 12.
+- 12. Turn the water pump ON and sanitized water will flow into the water lines from the water tank (when a fixture is opened). - 13.
 Open hot water faucets one by one until water begins to flow continuously and a chlorine smell is noticeable.
 Close hot water faucets.
 Repeat this process with the cold water faucets.
-Include outside shower faucets and outside kitchen faucets as well (if so equipped). - 13.
-Turn OFF the water pump. - 14.
-Let the solution remain in the tank and lines for at least four hours when disinfecting with 50-PPM residual chlorine, and for at least one hour if using a 100-PPM chlorine concentration.

-- NOTE: To thoroughly sanitize the fresh water tank, the unit should be driven around for a short distance allowing the solution to splash the sides and top of the tank. - 15.
+Include outside shower faucets (if so equipped) and outside kitchen faucets as well (if so equipped). - 14.
+Turn OFF the water pump. - 15.
+Let the solution remain in the tank and lines for at least four hours when disinfecting with 50-PPM residual chlorine, and for at least one hour if using a 100-PPM chlorine concentration. - ❖ NOTE: To thoroughly sanitize the fresh water tank, the unit should be driven around for a short distance allowing the solution to splash the sides and top of the tank. - 16.
 After the required period, drain the chlorine solution from the fresh water system.

-Rinse the system with fresh water
+Rinse the system with fresh water:

-- 16. Fill the fresh water tank full of clean (potable) water.
-Use water either from a pressurized source, or from a container (as detailed below). - □ Filling from a pressurized source: Attach your fresh water hose to the CITY WATER CONNECTION inlet at the utility center.
+- 17. Fill the fresh water tank full of clean (potable) water.
+Use water either from a pressurized source, or from a container (as detailed below). - □ Filling from a pressurized source: Attach your fresh water hose to the CITY WATER inlet at the utility center.
 Connect the other end of the hose to a pressurized water source.
 Colored valves should be in the TANK FILL position.
 Turn the water on and finish filling the water tank with fresh water.
 DO NOT OVERFILL THE TANK!
-Use the LED indicators on the tank monitor inside the RV at the Command Center panel to monitor water level in fresh water tank. - □ Syphon filling from a water container: Fresh water hose should be connected to the CITY WATER inlet, other end of the hose placed in a bucket of water.
+Use the LED indicators on the tank monitor inside the RV at the Command Center panel to monitor water level in fresh water tank. - Syphon filling from a water container: Fresh water hose should be connected to the SANITIZE inlet, other end of the hose placed in a bucket of water.
 Colored valves should be in SANITIZE position.
 Turn the pump ON and water will be siphoned into the tank.
 DO NOT OVERFILL THE TANK!
-Use the LED indicators on the tank monitor at the Command Center to monitor water level in fresh water tank. - 17.
+Use the LED indicators on the tank monitor at the Command Center to monitor water level in fresh water tank. - 18.
 Power to water heater should be OFF (electric and LP Gas switches on standard storage water heater).
-Red handle setting to the water heater is OFF. - 18.
+Water heater should still be bypassed. - 19.
 When the fresh water tank is full, set the valves to the DRY CAMPING setting.
 Turn the pump ON to send water through the lines. - Run water through all faucets (hot and cold, including outside shower and outside kitchen) until chlorine smell is gone.
-Turn all faucets and outside shower off, turn pump OFF. - 20.
+Turn all faucets and outside shower off, turn pump OFF. - 21.
 Drain the fresh water system again.
-If the RV has the full system canister water filter, remove the canister, reinstall the filter, and reattach the canister. - 21.
-Refill the fresh water tank with fresh water again and when water heater is full of water, turn the water heater power ON, and the red handle setting to the water heater is on (normal).
+If the RV has the full system canister water filter, remove the canister, reinstall the filter, and reattach the canister. - 22.
+Refill the fresh water tank with fresh water again.
+Change the colored valve setting to DRY CAMPING, and change the water heater bypass setting to NORMAL.
+Turn the pump switch on sending water into the water line and fixtures.
+After the water heater is full, turn the water heater power ON.
 Water heater is full if you open a HOT water faucet and water comes out in a steady stream.